-Cumberland County College is one of the renowned schools offering LPN programs in New Jersey.
+Rowan College of South Jersey is one of the renowned schools offering LPN programs in New Jersey.
 The college has invested in modern technology to help students stay ahead and develop into well-rounded personalities.
-The CCC’s practical nursing program is a 1- year course that consists of 34 credits: program credits (24 credits) and general education program (10 credits).
+Their practical nursing program is a 1- year course that consists of 34 credits: program credits (24 credits) and general education program (10 credits).
 During the training, you’ll receive knowledge on a range of nursing care aspects, including surgical operations, health and nutrition, human anatomy, pharmacology, and psychology, among others.
-The theoretical knowledge is taught in classrooms, while for the practical experience, the college has arranged clinical sessions in a variety of healthcare settings, including hospitals, nursing homes, and private clinics.
+The theoretical knowledge is taught in classrooms, while for practical experience, the college has arranged clinical sessions in a variety of healthcare settings, including hospitals, nursing homes, and private clinics.

 The LPN program at the Salem Community College is designed for students who wish to obtain an LPN license and continue their studies to the RN level.
 The college has the latest facilities and technology, which includes a modern simulation lab.
 The Practical Nursing program is a 44-week program, and it’s divided into four terms of 10 weeks each and a session of 4 weeks.
 The curriculum consists of 34 credits, and it’s delivered classroom lectures and simulated lab training.
 The coursework structure includes primary nursing care, pharmacology, and other healthcare-related subjects that will polish your nursing skills.
 After graduation, you’ll be eligible to appear for the NCLEX-PN exam and obtain your practical nursing license.
 However, you must attain a grade of “C” or above in all nursing and science courses.